Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes: Sequentially Cohen-Macaulay edge ideals

 \begin{proof} By Lemma \ref{whiskerconnection}, ${\rm Ind}(G \cup W(S)) = {\rm Ind}(G)_{\chi}$ for the $s$-coloring $\chi$ of ${\rm Ind}(G)_S$ given by $S = \{x_1\} \cup \cdots \cup \{x_s\}$.
 On the other hand, for any $\mu \subseteq S$, one can show that

 Thus the statement is simply restricting Theorem \ref{vertexDecomposable} to independence complexes. \end{proof}

-Recall that a graph $G$ is {\it chordal} if every induced cycle of length $\geq 4$ contains a chord.
+Recall that a graph $G$ is {\it chordal} if it has no induced cycles of length $\geq 4$.
 The independence complexes of chordal graphs are particularly nice:

-\begin{theorem}[{\cite[Corollary 7(2)]{W}}] If $G$ is chordal graph, then ${\rm Ind}(G)$ is vertex decomposable. \end{theorem}
+\begin{theorem}[{\cite[Theorem 4.1]{DE}}{\cite[Corollary 7(2)]{W}}] If $G$ is chordal graph, then ${\rm Ind}(G)$ is vertex decomposable. \end{theorem}

-We now show how Theorem \ref{whiskeredgraphs} not only allows us to give a new proof of \cite[Theorem 3.3]{FH}, we can in fact strengthen it.
+We now show how Theorem \ref{whiskeredgraphs} not only allows us to give a new proof of \cite[Theorem 3.3]{FH} but also strengthen it.
 The original conclusion of \cite[Theorem 3.3]{FH} is that the associated edge ideals are sequentially Cohen-Macaulay.
-This now follows from Corollary \ref{resultFH} below and the fact that vertex decomposability implies sequentially Cohen-Macaulayness (see Remark~\ref{SCM}).
+This now follows from Corollary \ref{resultFH} and Theorem \ref{vdimpliesscm}.